DAppBoard/dappboard-documentation/README.md

 #### a.
 Common tools

-On a fresh Ubuntu server clone the environment installation script and run it as an administrator.
-It will install all the tools needed to run the ETL and Web interface.
+On a fresh Ubuntu server, clone the environment installation script and run it as an administrator.
+This will install all the tools needed to run the [ETL](https://github.com/DAppBoard/dappboard-etl) and [Web](https://github.com/DAppBoard/dappboard-web) interface.

 ``cd ~ && git clone https://github.com/DAppBoard/dappboard-environment.git && cd dappboard-environment && sudo ./install_server.sh``

-You will then need to fill the environment file, the sample one is available here ```dappboard-evnvironment/env_sample``` and you'll need to fill the following informations:
+You will then need to fill the environment file, the sample one is available here ```dappboard-environment/env_sample```:

 ```
-# Database connection informations
+# Database connection information
 export DAPPBOARD_PSQL_HOST=""
 export DAPPBOARD_PSQL_DB=""
 export DAPPBOARD_PSQL_USER=""